How to Measure the ROI of Knowledge Management

 • Average decrease in work errors

-• Contribution views in knowledge engagement platform
+• Contribution views in the knowledge engagement platform

 • Bottom line revenue increases